 Also known as 'non-verbal leakage', I've written about this elsewhere (see Giving away your thoughts: non-verbal 'leakage') so I won't dwell on it at length here.
 Suffice it to say that when people feel tense or uncomfortable about something, they tend to touch their face.
 This is actually a subconscious desire to completely cover the face or ears, as we do when we're children and we see or hear something we don't like .
-Except that we know that it would be overkill as adults (except in situations of high emotion such as watching a sports game), so we change it at the last second to be something innocuous like a nose scratch.
+At times of high emotion such as watching a sports game, (see photos left) we do this quite openly without realising, but in a business environment we realise it would be overkill, so we subtly change it at the last second to be something innocuous like a nose scratch (see photos below).

 So if you're coming to a part of your presentation that you know might be contentious, watch for the audience touching their faces somehow.
 If they suddenly start to rub an eye, scratch a nose or tug an earlobe, you've said something they feel uncomfortable about.

 OR ... you could notice an absence of hand-to-face gestures when there should be some.
 For example, let's say you're giving a sales presentation and when you tell them the price, the customer tells you (as they normally do) that it's a bit on the steep side.
 If this is true, you'd normally expect some kind of non-verbal leakage.
 But if they don't display any, you can probably assume they're actually comfortable with the price and it's just a negotiation ploy.
 Read Giving away your thoughts: non-verbal leakage to learn a lot more about this.